tsegall/fta/README.md

  * standardDeviation (Numeric types only) - The standard deviation (Uses Welford's algorithm)
  * leadingZeroCount (Long type only) - The leading number of zeroes
  * decimalSeparator (Double type only) - The character used to separate th integer part fom the fractional part

+The following fields are *not* calculated by FTA (but may be set on the Analyzer).
+ * totalCount - The total number of elements in the Data Stream (-1 unless set explicitly).

 ## Semantic Type detection ##